xyven1/neovim-config/README.md

 `git clone https://github.com/xyven1/neovim-config.git ~/.config/xyven1/neovim-config`

-Note: if you use the second option run neovim with `NVIM_APPNAME=xyven1/neovim-config/`
+Note: if you use the second option run Neovim with `NVIM_APPNAME=xyven1/neovim-config/`

-2. Install neovim **>=v0.10.0** from your package manager, or use the following script:  `~/.config/nvim/scripts/nvim.sh`
+2. Install Neovim **>=v0.10.0** from your package manager, or use the following script:  `~/.config/nvim/scripts/nvim.sh`
 4. Install the dependencies listed below (ones necessary for basic functionality are marked with !)
-3. Run the command `nvim` and let Lazy.nvim do its thing, then run `:COQdeps` to install the dependecies for `coq_nvim`
+3. Run the command `nvim` and let Lazy.nvim do its thing, then run `:COQdeps` to install the dependencies for `coq_nvim`
-4. Restart nvim, and everything should work.
+4. Restart Neovim, and everything should work.

 ## External dependencies
 - !python > 3.8.2 (for coq_nvim)